Taunton History, Family Crest & Coats of Arms

 The surname Taunton was first found in Somerset at Taunton, a county town that dates back to at least the Bronze age and was later the site of an ancient Roman farm.
 The Saxon town even had its own mint and this was the site that King Ine of Wessex had an earthen castle built about 700.
 Records show the town was listed as Tantum in 737 and by the Domesday Book of 1086 the town was listed as Tantone.
 The place name literally means "farmstead or village on the River Tone," having derived from the Celtic river-name.
 The town has a most interesting history and we include it in part at this time.
 "This place was called by the Saxons Tantun, and subsequently Tawriton and Thoneton, from its situation on the river Thone or Tone.
 It is of great antiquity; and the discovery of several urns containing Roman coins, in the neighbourhood, has led to the conjecture that it existed in the time of that people.
 The earliest authentic accounts refer to the period of the heptarchy, when a castle was built here for a royal residence, by Ina, King of the West Saxons, who held his first great council in it, about the year 700.
 This castle was demolished by his queen Ethelburga, after expelling Eadbricht, King of the South Saxons, who had seized it.
 The manor is supposed to have been granted to the church of Winchester in the following reign; and another castle is said to have been built on the site of the former, in the time of William I., by the bishops of Winchester, who principally resided in the town for some years.
 At this period Taunton had a mint, some of the coins, bearing the Conqueror's effigy, being still in existence.
 In the reign of Henry VII., in 1497, Perkin Warbeck seized the town with its castle, which, however, he quickly abandoned on the approach of the king's troops."

-Important Dates for the Taunton family
+Early History of the Taunton family

 This web page shows only a small excerpt of our Taunton research.
 Another 78 words (6 lines of text) covering the years 125 and 1250 are included under the topic Early Taunton History in all our PDF Extended History products and printed products wherever possible.